Latest poll: Nats and Act can form govt, Labour at lowest since 2017

 The poll had a sample size of 1023 eligible voters, about half polled via mobile and half online, giving a margin of error of 3.1 per cent.

-More recent polls have shown National edging past Labour and forming a slight majority alongside traditional coalition partner Act.
-Luxon has also edged up in the leader stakes over the first half of the year, but Ardern has retained a solid lead.
+More recent polls have also shown National edging past Labour and forming a slight majority alongside traditional coalition partner Act.
+Luxon has also edged up in the leader stakes over the first half of the year, but Ardern has generally retained a solid lead.

 However, it has been a turbulent few months politically since the last 1 News-Kantar poll at the end of May.